UvA-WSaCS-Group01/wsacs-rest-web/LOADBALANCING.md

 - 01 Create User
 - 02 Login User

-The authentication token returned by the servies is automatically set as a environment variable in postman.
+The authentication token returned by the services is automatically set as a environment variable in postman.

 ## Add Data To Url Shorten Services